2022 European Women's Handball Championship qualification

-This article describes the qualification for the 2022 European Women's Handball Championship.
+This article describes the qualification for the 2022 European Women's Handball Championship and inaugural Women's EHF Euro Cup.

 Qualification system

 32 teams registered for participation and competed for twelve places at the final tournament in two distinct qualification phases.
 The group winners of phase 1 advanced to phase 2.
 The 24 teams were then divided into six groups of four teams with the top two teams of each group qualifying for the final tournament.

-Qualification Phase 1
+Qualification phase 1

 The draw took place on 17 March 2021.